wombleton/gitlaw-nz/acts/U/United Nations Convention on the Law of the Sea Act 1996.md

 *   (1) Every person who, pursuant to [section 6][9], requires a licence to carry out any activity in the Area commits an offence if that person carries out any activity in the Area otherwise than pursuant to a licence and in accordance with the conditions of the licence.

-    (2) Every person who commits an offence against this section is liable on summary conviction to a fine not exceeding $200,000\.
+    (2) Every person who commits an offence against this section is liable on conviction to a fine not exceeding $200,000\.

     (3) On convicting any person of an offence against this section, the court may, in addition to imposing a penalty under subsection (2), order that person to pay an amount not exceeding 3 times the value of any commercial gain resulting from the commission of that offence if the court is satisfied that the offence was committed in the course of producing a commercial gain.

     (4) For the purposes of subsection (3), the value of any gain shall be assessed by the court, and any amount ordered to be paid shall be recoverable in the same manner as a fine.

     Compare: 1964 No 28 [s 5(7)][25]; 1994 No 104 [s 409][26]

+    Section 8(2): amended, on 1 July 2013, by [section 413][27] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 9 Application of criminal and civil law